 Playing Devil's Advocate

-Given these facts, why the heck would anyone risk growing Macleaya cordata?
-The explanation lies, partially, in geography and in soil composition.
+But some people do risk growing Macleaya cordata and may be justified in doing so.
+The explanation for this lies, partially, in geography and in soil composition.
 Regarding the latter, plume poppy will spread the most if given a well-drained, evenly moist, fertile soil.
 In some cases, depriving it of such a soil will slow its spread.
 And as to geography, it's generally easier to control plume poppy the further north you go within its range.
-If you live where it gets cold enough in the winter, you may simply need to dig around your patch of plume poppies at the beginning or end of each growing season and remove the rhizomes threatening to invade nearby flower beds.
+If you live where it gets cold enough in the winter, you may simply need to dig around your patch of plume poppies a bit at the beginning or end of each growing season and remove the rhizomes threatening to invade nearby flower beds.

 Regarding the leaf shape, some think of it as perfect for those mysterious Green Man decorations.
 The deep indentations along the leaf edge give it the look of an island blessed with a multitude of bays along its shoreline, beckoning in ships seeking a safe harbor.
 The color of the foliage is also of interest: bluish-green on top, with silvery undersides.
 Size matters, too: The leaves can measure 8 inches across.
 Besides the pure beauty of the leaves, the fact that their texture is coarse is another benefit, as they make it easy to create textural contrasts in the garden.

-Finally, are you among the legions of people on the internet these days voicing your concern over the shortage of honeybees?
-Then put your plant selection where your mouth is and grow plants that the bees seek out.
+Finally, if you're among the legions of people on the internet these days voicing your concern over the shortage of honeybees, then put your plant selection where your mouth is and grow plants that the bees seek out.
 Plume poppy just happens to be one such plant.

 The Bottom Line